Susan Nicholl, executive email@example.com

 - Peter Golden, the Golden Group

-Hospitality Advisory Committee: Thirty representatives of MetroWest hotels, inns, and restaurants serve on this committee, which meets monthly.
+Hospitality Advisory Committee: Thirty representatives of MetroWest hotels, inns, and restaurants participate in this committee, which meets quarterly.
 People who are not members of MWTVB are welcome to attend a meeting to get to know the group and its agenda.
 To attend, please send a message to firstname.lastname@example.org

-Cultural Convening: Representatives of arts and cultural nonprofit organizations, arts businesses, and municipal departments convene every other month.
+Cultural Convening: Representatives of arts and cultural nonprofit organizations, arts businesses, and municipal departments convene quarterly.
 To attend, please send a message to email@example.com